Baber Shumsher Jung Bahadur Rana: Family

-General Gaurav Shamsher Jang Bahadur Rana, the chief of Nepal Army since 2012, is his great-grandson through his son, Mrigendra's son Adiyta Shamsher Jang Bahadur Rana.

 Later life

 Sir Baber Shumsher was educated at the Mayo College, Ajmer in India.
 In 1901, he was made a Major General of the Royal Nepalese Army and was promoted to Lieutenant General in 1903.
 After being Aide de camp to his father in 1908, he was promoted to a General in 1914, and finally to the post of Commanding General in 1934.
 In 1927, he was made an Honorary Colonel in the British Army.
 In 1946, he led the Royal Nepalese troops at the Victory parade in London.
 During the premiership (1948–1951) of his older brother, Sir Mohan Shamsher, Sir Baber Shamsher was the Mukhtiyar and Commander-in-Chief of the Royal Nepalese Army.
 In 1951, he became the Minister for Defence in the Congress Rana Cabinet led, by his brother.
 However he was a bete noire in the eyes of the Nepali Congress, and was replaced by his younger brother, Singha Shamsher Jang Bahadur Rana on 10 June 1951.